-- 16. ELARC called Dr. Bienstock to testify about the details of her evaluation of Claimant.
+- of Claimant.
 Dr. Bienstock testified the evaluation was appropriate and included about 40 minutes of observing Claimant and her sister by videoconference.
 The COVID-19 pandemic required a virtual evaluation, and while virtual evaluations have limitations, Dr. Bienstock's findings appeared to be a valid depiction of Claimant's functioning at the time.
 In Dr. Bienstock's opinion, evaluating Claimant and her sister together was helpful to understanding their functioning, not harmful.
-Dr. Bienstock also testified her evaluation of Claimant included a detailed records review and detailed interview of Claimant's foster mother. - 17.
+Dr. Bienstock also testified her evaluation of Claimant included a detailed records review and a detailed interview of Claimant's foster mother. - 17.
 Claimant's foster mother testified the videoconference evaluation was only about 15 minutes for both Claimant and her sister, which was not enough time for Dr. Bienstock to get a thorough understanding of either child's functioning.
 Claimant's foster mother believes that Dr. Bienstock disregarded the children's behaviors of concern, and Dr. Kim's evaluation only a few months later shows that Dr. Bienstock's conclusions were unfair and wrong.
 Therefore, Claimant's foster mother believes the eligibility determination for Claimant should be backdated.
 She explained that earlier eligibility will affect the DCFS stipend that Claimant receives for support, and DCFS in fact suggested pursuing this appeal. - 18.
-Claimant's foster mother also presented medical records showing that Claimant was diagnosed with cerebral palsy in December 2022.
-Cerebral palsy is one type of developmental disability as defined in the Lanterman Act.
-Claimant's foster mother has also relocated, and ELARC will not be making any future eligibility determinations about Claimant and her sister.
+Claimant's foster mother has relocated, and ELARC will not be making any future eligibility determinations about Claimant and her sister.
 A different regional center will make those determinations.